From the biography: When Jagadish Chandra Bose’s father put his young son under an ex-pirate’s care

 Once the Boses were travelling to Bikrampur by boat along the swollen Padma.
 When night fell, they noticed a few dinghies approaching them menacingly.
 To the young Bose’s delight, his attendant sprang up and let out a peculiar, shrill cry.
 At once the approaching dinghies retreated.
 The cry, the ex-pirate explained, was the pirates’ call to others to identify themselves.

-The young Bose’s belief in the pirate’s stories increased manifold
+The young Bose’s belief in the pirate’s stories increased manifold.

 Mythological tales as told in the jatras fascinated the young lad.
 He fell in love with Karna, the unapologetic, loyal, principled man of grit and determination, who could have been at the helm of the victorious side had he not been wronged by fate and his mother.
 To the lad’s young mind the fact that Karna did not fear defeat was indeed admirable.